Samsung Gear Sport Teardown

 Overall there is a metric ton of processing power, sensors and connectivity on this device.
 Bluetooth, WiFi, NFC, wireless charging, GNSS, ambient light sensor, nano pressure sensor, pressure sensor, gyro/accel/inertial measurement unit, HR monitor, haptic feedback, and temperature.

-Some nifty features are wake on movement gesture, wake on voice, and voice to text.
 The device is not rooted and has several layers of security that are beyond the scope of this writeup.
 With the Tizen SDK, this device is super customizable and is a powerful platform for us hardware geeks.

 Please drop me a line if you have more insight or notice something I've missed.